jjackson-eco/mammal_weather_lifehistory/weather_variables/README.md

 ### `weather_decomposition.R`

-When an organism/population responds to the weather, we hypothesise it will more often respond to deviations from the weather that is expected, rather than to the raw weather, which has seasonal variation etc that organisms have evolved to track.
-Therefore, in addition to the raw weather variables, we also want to evaluate these devaitions, or anomalies, in the weather.
+When an organism/population responds to the weather, we hypothesise it will more often respond to deviations from the weather that is expected, rather than to the raw weather, which has seasonal variation etc. that organisms have evolved to track.
+Therefore, in addition to the raw weather variables, we also want to evaluate these deviations, or anomalies, in the weather.

 Here, we use an **Additive Seasonal Decomposition by Loess**, or **STL**, decomposition.
-This uses a loess smoothing approach to estimate the seasonal (annual cycle) and trend (mean change across the time series) components, and then the additional remainder not accounted for by the seasonal or trend components.
+This uses a Loess smoothing approach to estimate the seasonal (annual cycle) and trend (mean change across the time series) components, and then the additional remainder not accounted for by the seasonal or trend components.
 This remainder, or anomaly component, gives us the deviation in the weather compared to what is expected.

 Here, we will walk through an example of this for temperature for a single study: Cheetah in Tanzania: